genomicsclass/leanpub/manuscript/power_calculations.md

 B <- 2000
 ```

 simulations.
-The simulation is as follows: we take a sample of size {$$}N {/$$}from both control and treatment groups, we perform a t-test comparing these two, and report if the p-value is less than `alpha` or not.
+The simulation is as follows: we take a sample of size {$$}N {/$$} from both control and treatment groups, we perform a t-test comparing these two, and report if the p-value is less than `alpha` or not.
 We write a function that does this:

 ```r